bchan98/nba-prediction-simulator/README.md

 To-do list:
-- ~~Implement a front-facing webpage rather than using the jupyter notebook as an interface~~
+- ~~Implement a front-facing webpage rather than using the jupyter notebook as an interface~~ - done!
 - Pull live NBA data rather than using a .csv obtained from Kaggle to train the model
 - Provide an API that can respond to requests directly sent to the web server.